 Create a prefix in

-:$routes->prefix('Api', function (RouteBuilder $routes) { $routes->setExtensions(['json']); $routes->fallbacks(DashedRoute::class); });
+config/routes.php:$routes->prefix('Api', function (RouteBuilder $routes) { $routes->setExtensions(['json']); $routes->fallbacks(DashedRoute::class); }); -

 Create

-:addViewClasses([\Cake\View\JsonView::class]); $this->viewBuilder()->setOption('serialize', true); } }
+src/Controller/Api/AppController.php:addViewClasses([\Cake\View\JsonView::class]); $this->viewBuilder()->setOption('serialize', true); } } -

 Create your resource controller, say

-:set([ 'foo' => 'bar', ]); } }
+src/Controller/Api/PostsController.php:set([ 'foo' => 'bar', ]); } }

-Try accessing your resource at example.com/api/posts/hello.json
+Try accessing your resource at example.com/api/posts/hello.json.

-If something doesn't work right away, always run bin/cake cache clear_all
+If something doesn't work right away, always run bin/cake cache clear_all before you spend hours investigating.